How do I Answer a Lawsuit for Debt Collection?

 On the last page, put the date you sign your name.
 Below that, sign your name with your legal signature (the one you use for checks).
 Just below your signature, print or type your name so it will be easily readable.
 Put your address below that.
 You have finished your Answer.

-Your address: Give an address where you can receive delivery by mail and by hand.
+Your address: Give an address where you can get papers by mail and by hand.
 Do not use a P.O.
 Box.
 Notices of hearings will be mailed to that address.
 If you fail to appear because you did not get the notice, the court may enter a judgment against you by default.

 Sections 1 – 3: Reread the "What is an Answer" section to fill out the first page of the declaration.